Harry Oliver (ice hockey): Playing career

+Well regarded for his gentlemanly nature on the ice, Oliver was inducted into the Hockey Hall of Fame in 1967, and is an honoured member of the Manitoba Hockey Hall of Fame.

-Following his career, Oliver returned to Selkirk, working first as an electrician, then moved to Winnipeg where he worked for the Weights and Measures Department of the Canadian Government.
+Following his career, Oliver returned to Selkirk, starting his own business working first as an electrician, then moved to Winnipeg where he worked for the Weights and Measures Department of the Canadian Government.
 He died in 1985.

+He is enshrined in the Selkirk historical museum in the people of Selkirk exhibit.

+In 2023 he was named One of the Top 100 Best Bruins Players of all Time.